-Mindfulness Activities are classed as anything that requires focus on one thing and noticing the feedback and feelings that arise either physically or emotionally….it’s the noticing part that connects body and mind!
+Mindfulness Activities are anything that requires focus on a particular thing and noticing the feedback and feelings that arise either physically or emotionally.
+It’s the noticing part that connects body and mind!

-A mindfulness activity with a child can be guided by you to begin with (this may be beneficial for someone who has never practiced mindfulness before) which prompts the child or person to not only engage their senses into the activity but most importantly notice changes in the way they feel based on engaging in the activity.
+A mindfulness activity with a child can be guided by you to begin with (this may be beneficial for someone who has never practiced mindfulness before).
+It should prompt the child or person to not only engage their senses into the activity but most importantly notice changes in the way they feel based on engaging in the activity.

 You could try practicing 1 or 2 a week at a time when distractions can be minimised.